ceford/cefjdemos-data-jdm-help-en/articles/users/users-options.md

 ### User Options tab

 - **Allow User Registration**
-  - Yes: Users can register from the Frontend of the site using the 'Create an Account' link provided in the Login form.
+  - *Yes* Users can register from the Frontend of the site using the *Create an Account* link provided in the Login form.
-  - No: The 'Create an Account' link will not show.
+  - *No* The *Create an Account* link will not show.
 - **New User Registration Group** The group that users are assigned to by default when they register on the site.
-Defaults to 'Registered'.
+Defaults to *Registered*.
 - **Guest User Group** The group that guests are assigned to (Guests are visitors to the site who are not logged in).
 It is possible to create content on the site that is visible to guests but not visible to logged in users.
-- **Send Password** If set to 'Yes' the user's first password will be emailed to the user as part of the registration mail.
+- **Send Password** If set to *Yes* the user's first password will be emailed to the user as part of the registration mail.
 - **New User Account Activation**
-  - None: User account will be active immediately with no action required.
+  - *None* User account will be active immediately with no action required.
-  - Self: User will receive an email with an activation link.
-The account will be activated when the user clicks the activation link.
+  - *Self* User will receive an email with an activation link.
+The account will be activated when the user selects the activation link.
-  - Administrator: User will receive an email with an activation link.
+  - *Administrator* User will receive an email with an activation link.
-    When the user clicks this link, the Site Admin will be notified via email and the Site Admin needs to activate the user's account.
+    When the user selects this link, the Site Administrator will be notified via email and asked to activate the user's account.
-- **Send Mail to Administrators** Send email notification to administrators with 'New User Account Activation' set to 'None' or 'Self'.
+- **Send Mail to Administrators** Send email notification to administrators with *New User Account Activation* set to *None* or *Self*.
-- **Captcha** Use Captcha for User Account Registration, User Password reminder and Username reminder.
+- **Captcha** The Captcha plugin for User Account Registration, User Password reminder and Username reminder.
 - **Frontend User Parameters**
-  - Show: Users will be able to modify their Basic Settings from the Frontend of the site.
+  - *Show* Users will be able to modify Basic Settings from the site Frontend.
-  - Hide: User will not be able to change these settings.
+  - *Hide* User will not be able to change these settings.
-  - Frontend Language.
-Default site language.
+- **Frontend Language** Show or Hide the site language. ...
 - **Change Username** Allow user to change Username.

 ### Email Domain Options tab